Kansattica/msync/README.md

 If you would like to build `msync` yourself, read on.
 If you have a fairly recent version of CMake (3.12 or later), you can simply clone the repo, make a `build` directory, run CMake inside, and CMake will download and build `msync` and its dependencies automatically.

 On Linux systems, it works a lot better if it can link in your system's openssl (or whatever other TLS implementation cURL knows how to use) and, if you have it, libcurl.
-Consider installing these through your package manager.
-For example, I install `libcurl4-openssl-dev` on Debian.
+Most systems have `libcurl4` or an equivalent installed already.

 ##### Notes on libcurl

-- Some systems come with `libcurl4-gnutls-dev` preinstalled.
-This works as well- no need to uninstall it for the openssl version.
+- If you're compiling `msync` from source, you'll need something like `libcurl4-gnutls-dev` or `libcurl4-openssl-dev` installed.
 - If you'd rather have msync compile curl into itself, add `-DUSE_SYSTEM_CURL=OFF` after `-DCMAKE_BUILD_TYPE=Release`.
 This will automatically download and configure curl as part of the build process.
 If you go this route, I suggest having zlib (e.g. `zlib1g-dev`, optional but highly recommended) and an ssl library (e.g. `libssl-dev`, required) installed where curl can find them.

 #### Building on Linux